HIRING AN APPRAISER: Five Important Things You Need To Know

 #5 APPRAISAL FEES

 Appraisers normally charge an hourly rate or a flat fee for their services.
 Discuss the fee arrangement and completion schedule up front.
 Often clients can receive help over the internet by submitting a few photographs, or they can come into the appraisal office for a verbal opinion on a few items, both of which services are often free.
 Most appraisers will be happy, at no charge, to do a walk-through of a larger collection.
-If you take advantage of these introductory services, you can get to know the appraiser better and establish a more personal bond before deciding to enlist their services.
+If you take advantage of these introductory services, you may get to know the appraiser and establish a more personal bond before deciding to enlist their services.